PragmaticSwift/PragmaticSwift/2017-05-preface.html.markdown

 ### Continuation

 Once an issue is ready, the editors can decide to fade away and authors are kindly asked to become editors on the following release helping the new ones in writing the article for the following issue.
-This creates a continuation in the project and gives the opportunity to share what the editor, previously author, learned during the process.
-If an editor wants to help on the following release, he's more than welcome, the only restriction is that an author should avoid to write an article in two consecutive issues.
+This creates a continuation of the project and gives the opportunity to share what the editor, previously author, learned during the process.
+If an editor wants to help on the following release, he's more than welcome, the only restriction is that an author should avoid writing an article in two consecutive issues.

 ![Preface](2017-05-preface/flow.png)

 ### Effort

-As previously said, an author is asked to be editor in the following release, for this reason the required effort should not be underestimated.
-The number of hours required vary from 4 up to 10 hours for a single article, depending on the level of experience, knowledge of the topic and also interest.
+As previously said, an author is asked to be editor in the following release, for this reason, the required effort should not be underestimated.
+The number of hours required varies from 4 up to 10 hours for a single article, depending on the level of experience, knowledge of the topic and also interest.
 The more an author is interested, the more an article is detailed, but this can also make the whole process longer than expected.
-If you want to help, please take this under consideration.
+If you want to help, please take this into consideration.

 ### Topics